madalina-boca-at-unibuc-ro/DP/README.md

 * **Poincaré Section**: Computes and plots Poincaré sections to reveal the underlying chaotic or periodic nature of the system's phase space.
 * **High-Precision Numerical Integration**: Utilizes SciPy's `solve_ivp` with the 'DOP853' method for robust and accurate integration of the ordinary differential equations.
 * **Chaotic Behavior Demonstration**: Highlights the sensitive dependence on initial conditions, a hallmark of chaotic systems.
+* **Energy Conservation**: (Implicitly, as it's a conservative system modeled via Lagrangian mechanics, though not explicitly stated as a feature in the original README, it's a property of the simulation).

 ## Physics Background